PEtab-dev/petab_select/README.md

 ## Examples

-There are example Jupyter notebooks for usage of PEtab Select with
+There are example Jupyter notebooks covering the Python API, CLI, and visualization in the "doc/examples" directory.

-- the command-line interface, and
-- the Python 3 interface,

-in the `doc/examples` directory.
+The notebooks can be viewed at [https://petab-select.readthedocs.io/en/stable/examples.html](https://petab-select.readthedocs.io/en/stable/examples.html).

 ## Supported features